 We currently rely upon third-party suppliers to manufacture and supply components for the CellFX System and for our products under development.
 We perform final assembly of our CellFX devices at our facility in California.
-We believe we have an adequate inventory of materials and manufacturing capacity to support all our foreseeable commercial activities.
-However, the manufacture of the CellFX components in compliance with the FDA's regulations requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
-Manufacturers of medical device products often encounter difficulties in production, including difficulties with production costs and yields, quality control, quality assurance testing, shortages of qualified personnel, as well as compliance with applicable regulations, both foreign and domestic
+The manufacture of the CellFX components in compliance with the FDA's regulations requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
+Manufacturers of medical device products often encounter difficulties in production, including difficulties with production costs and yields, quality control, quality assurance testing, shortages of qualified personnel, as well as compliance with applicable regulations, both foreign and domestic.